valette/ACVD/Readme.md

 you can fix it by unselecting 'build_shared_libs' with the cmake UI

 ### Options ###
-execute ACVD.exe and ACVDQ.exe without arguments to see the available options.
+execute ACVD and ACVDQ without arguments to see the available options.
-(respectively ACVD and ACVDQ for linux)

 the output of the program is written in the file simplification.ply